hellerve/blog/wip/Implementing_the_Builder_Pattern_in_Carp.md

 <div class="figure-label">Fig. 10: A large pile of generated code.</div>

 That’s a lot of code to generate, but most of it is fairly formulaic.
-Let’s build a macro that generates that code!
+Let’s build a macro that generates this code!

 ### The main macro